Your proposal should be one PDF (not larger than 14 MB) with font size 12 containing:

 A selection of works produced during the residency period may be presented in a group exhibition in the following year.

 The City of Weimar pursues the following aims in its role as an initiator and partner of the International Studio Program: to combine financial support for artists with the presentation of contemporary art in the urban realm, to serve as a forum for artists and as a catalyst for an encounter between them and to gain international recognition for the resulting activities.
 By these means, international cultural exchange is to be promoted and prejudices eliminated.
 The support provided includes the provision of a combination artist's studio/apartment in the Municipal Studio Building.
 Newly restored, the Studio Building is one of the oldest buildings of its kind in Germany.
 It contains 11 studios rented to different artists for limited time periods.
 The International Studio Program is supported by the State Chancellery of Thuringia.

-Located in the historical Städtisches Atelierhaus (Municipal studio building), the studio is about a ten minute walk from the ACC Galerie Weimar in the town center.
-In addition to the visiting international artists, the well-lit studio building accommodates ten other Weimar artists.
-In its cellar the Städtisches Atelierhaus has a small printmaking workshop for etching, lino, and woodprinting, for which it provides basic tools.
+Located on the ground floor of the historical Municipal Studio Building, the studio is about a ten-minute walk from the ACC Galerie Weimar in the town center.
+In addition to the visiting international artist, the well-lit studio building accommodates ten other Weimar artists.
+In its cellar, the Municipal Studio Building has a small printmaking workshop for etching, lino, and wood printing, for which it provides basic tools.
 However, the studio (30 square meters/323 square feet) does not offer any other special equipment, such as photography, video, digital, etc.